- Closed or Canceled Classes

 - Phone: 907-479-3444 or 800-277-8060

-eLearning & Distance Education offers more than 250 courses in 45 disciplines.
-Additionally, eLearning offers degrees and certificates completely online (http://elearning.uaf.edu/degrees/). eLearning courses follow all university calendars and deadlines and must be completed within the semester time frame.
+eLearning & Distance Education offers more than 350 courses in 60 disciplines.
+Additionally, eLearning offers degrees and certificates completely online. eLearning courses follow all university calendars and deadlines and must be completed within the semester time frame.
 For a complete listing of eLearning courses, visit our website.

 How to register for eLearning & Distance Education courses

-Current UA students should register using UAOnline or through their local campus. eLearning courses are viewable at UAOnline by selecting Campus "UAF - eLearning & Distance Ed" or by selecting "eLearning courses only" under Type of Course Delivery or either eLearning option in combination with your local campus and course delivery method.
-You can also register using the paper registration form included in this guide by adding eLearning courses and submitting the form to your local registration office.
-You may view a list of materials required for each course at the UAF Bookstore at www.uaf.edu/bookstore/.
+- Current UA students can register using UAOnline or through their local campus. eLearning courses are viewable at UAOnline by making the Campus Selection "UAF eLearning & Distance Ed" or by selecting "eLearning courses only" under Type of Course Delivery.

-Please see http://classes.uaf.edu for online instructions for using Blackboard.
-You may also contact the UAF Help Desk at 907-450-8300 or firstname.lastname@example.org.
-Further Blackboard help can be acquired through our helpful eLearning staff at 907-479-3444 or by email at email@example.com.
+- Please see http://classes.uaf.edu for online instructions for using Blackboard.
+You may also contact the UAF Help Desk at 907-450-8300 or email@example.com.
+More Blackboard help can be acquired from eLearning staff at 907-479-3444 or by email at firstname.lastname@example.org.

 Helpful information for eLearning courses

 - eLearning courses follow the university's academic calendar and catalog.
 All UAF policies that apply to classroom courses also apply to eLearning courses.
 This includes academic dates, payment deadlines, drop/withdrawal deadlines, grading policies, registration deadlines, incomplete deadlines and the Student Code of Conduct.